 The highest road is the Mauna Kea Access Road (also known, and signed, as John A. Burns Way), the access road to the University of Hawaii observatory complex atop Mauna Kea on the Big Island.
 It is not part of the state highway system, but rather is maintained by the University.
 The road tops out at about 13780 feet (just a little short of the summit at 13796 feet).
-While much of the road is unpaved and has a 15% grade, restricting travel to 4x4s, the uppermost four miles are paved so that vehicles don't stir up dust that would get into the telescopes, making this road the second highest paved highway in the United States (after the toll road to about 14160 feet at the parking lot below the summit of Mt.
-Evans in Colorado), as well as the third highest of all highways in the U.S. (behind the toll roads to the Mt.
-Evans and Pikes Peak summits in Colorado).
+While much of the road is unpaved and has a 15% grade, restricting travel to 4x4s, the uppermost four miles are paved so that vehicles don't stir up dust that would get into the telescopes, making this road the third highest paved highway, or highway of any kind, in the United States (after the toll roads to about 14160 feet at the parking lot below the summit of Mt.
+Evans in Colorado, and about 14110 feet to the summit of Colorado's Pikes Peak).
 The highway is open to the public without restrictions to the Onizuka Visitor Center at about the 9200 foot level.
-(But you first have to take Ala Mauna Saddle Road, which most rental-car companies declare off-limits for their vehicles.)
 Above the visitor center, travel is restricted for safety reasons, and to avoid interference with observatory operations, but I was able to drive a 4x4 to the summit in one of the escorted observatory tours usually held on weekend afternoons, and on later vacations I took unescorted weekday afternoon drives up to the summit area.

-The highest road with unrestricted public access (except, as with the Mauna Kea summit road, you have to take the rental car-unfriendly Saddle Road to get there), and which also is completely paved, is an unnumbered road to the National Oceanic and Atmospheric Administration weather observatory complex on the north slope of the Mauna Loa volcano on the Big Island.
+The highest road with unrestricted public access, and which also is completely paved, is an unnumbered road to the National Oceanic and Atmospheric Administration weather observatory complex on the north slope of the Mauna Loa volcano on the Big Island.
 That road ascends above 11000 feet, though a gate keeps the general public from reaching the end of pavement at 11141 feet.
 The next highest such road is the road in Haleakala National Park on Maui, to the Red Hill summit of the Haleakala volcano, which begins where state route 378 ends at the park entrance, and just barely crosses the 10000-foot mark (at the parking area just beneath the Red Hill summit, which is at 10023 feet).